Skip to main content

 Image Credit: LSST Project/NSF/AURA

-Northwestern and CIERA understand the tremendous scientific opportunity of the Vera C. Rubin Observatory and it’s Legacy Survey of Space of Time (LSST) and have been an LSSTC institutional member since 2014.
+Northwestern and CIERA understand the tremendous scientific opportunity of the Vera C. Rubin Observatory and it’s Legacy Survey of Space of Time (LSST) and have been an LSST-DA institutional member since 2014.
 LSST science is an integral part of the research done at CIERA, especially in transient astronomy and multi-messenger astrophysics.
 CIERA members are very active players within the LSST collaboration, and have committed time and resources to maximize the scientific return of LSST observations.

 LSST Leadership at CIERA